Senior Associate Director

 Contemporary Issues in Public Health in the Yucatán

 This course is designed to introduce students to the most common public health problems facing communities of the Yucatán.
 Students will learn about health disparities in the region, major communicable and non-communicable diseases and their incidence in particular communities, and mainstream and traditional healthcare practices.

 Transcript & Credit Transfer

-Students will receive a transcript issued by the host institution, and course credit will be eligible for transfer back to Northwestern as long as students earn course grades of C or better.
+Students will receive transcripts issued by the two host institutions, and course credit will be eligible for transfer back to Northwestern as long as students earn course grades of C or better.

 Open to students from all majors meeting Northwestern's minimum application requirements.

 All students are required to apply for permission to study abroad.
 Learn more about the process, deadlines, and access the application on the apply to study abroad page.